knpuniversity/symfony4/knpu/ep3-doctrine/saving-entities.md

 # Saving Entities

-Put on your publishing hat, because it's time to insert some rows into our article table!
+Put on your publishing hat, because it's time to write some thoughtful space articles and insert some rows into our article table!
 And, good news!
-This is probably one of the *easiest* things to do in doctrine.
+This is probably one of the *easiest* things to do in Doctrine.

 Let's create a new controller called `ArticleAdminController`.
 We'll use this as a place to add new articles.
 Make it extend the normal `AbstractController`, and create a `public function new()`.
-Above, add the `@Route()` - make sure to let auto-complete the one from Symfony `Components` so that PhpStorm adds the `use` statement.
+Above, add the `@Route()` - make sure to auto-complete the one from Symfony `Components` so that PhpStorm adds the `use` statement.
 For the URL, how about `/admin/article/new`.

-We're not *actually* going to build out a real page with a form here right now.
+We're not *actually* going to build a real page with a form here right now.
 Instead, I just want to write some code that saves a dummy article to the database.

 But first, to make sure I haven't screwed anything up, return a new `Response`: